 Exceptions, if any, are noted below.
 Unless otherwise specified, any statement of optional behavior in this specification prescribed using the terms SHOULD or SHOULD NOT implies Office/Exchange behavior in accordance with the SHOULD or SHOULD NOT prescription.
-Unless otherwise specified, the term MAY implies that Office/Exchange does not follow the prescription
+Unless otherwise specified, the term MAY implies that Office/Exchange does not follow the prescription.

-&lt;1> Section 1.1: The underlying ROP and RPC transports used by this protocol do not allow a client to connect to the server without providing user credentials.
+<1> Section 1.1: The underlying ROP and RPC transports used by this protocol do not allow a client to connect to the server without providing user credentials.
 These permissions would only apply to clients that are using protocols other than the ROP and RPC transports to connect to the server.

-&lt;2> Section 1.7: Exchange 2007 SP1 returns a version number greater than this, and Exchange 2003 SP2 returns a version number less than this.
+<2> Section 1.7: Exchange 2007 SP1 returns a version number greater than this, and Exchange 2003 SP2 returns a version number less than this.

-&lt;3> Section 0: Neither Outlook 2003 SP3 nor Outlook 2007 SP1 includes the ReplaceRows flag in the RopModifyPermissions request buffer.
+<3> Section 2.2.1.2.1.1: Neither Microsoft Outlook 2003 SP3 nor Outlook 2007 SP1 includes the ReplaceRows flag in the RopModifyPermissions request buffer.

-&lt;4> Section 2.2.1.5: Exchange 2003 SP2 and Exchange 2007 SP1 provide the client with the string "Anonymous" for the Anonymous Client entry and the empty string "" for the Default User entry.
+<4> Section 2.2.1.5: Exchange 2003 SP2 and Exchange 2007 SP1 provide the client with the string "Anonymous" for the Anonymous Client entry and the empty string "" for the Default User entry.

-&lt;5> Section 2.2.1.6: Exchange 2007 SP1 includes the FreeBusySimple flag by default in the Calendar Folder (see [MS-OXOSFLD]) for the Default User and for any non-reserved user entries in the Permissions List, and it adds the FreeBusyDetails to any entries that have ReadAny set.
-Exchange 2007 SP1 uses these defaults until the client modifies the Permissions List with the IncludeFreeBusy flag set in ModifyFlags to set them. <6> Section 2.2.1.6: Outlook 2003 SP2 and Outlook 2007 SP1 do not display the full Permissions List unless the user has FolderOwner or FolderContact Permissions for the folder.
-If the user does not have either of those Permissions, Outlook 2003 SP2 and Outlook 2007 SP1 will only display the Permissions for that user on the folder by reading the PidTagRights property, as specified in [MS-OXCFOLD].
+<5> Section 2.2.1.6: Exchange 2007 SP1 includes the FreeBusySimple flag by default in the Calendar folder (see [MS-OXOSFLD]) for the Default User and for any non-reserved user entries in the Permissions List.
+It also adds the FreeBusyDetails to any entries that have ReadAny set.
+Exchange 2007 SP1 uses these defaults until the client modifies the Permissions List with the IncludeFreeBusy flag set in ModifyFlags to set them. <6> Section 2.2.1.6: Outlook 2003 SP2 and Outlook 2007 SP1 do not display the full Permissions List unless the user has FolderOwner or FolderContact permissions for the folder.
+If the user does not have either of those permissions, Microsoft Outlook 2003 SP2 and Outlook 2007 SP1 will only display the permissions for that user on the folder by reading the PidTagRights property, as specified in [MS-OXCFOLD].

-&lt;7> Section 3.1.4.1; Outlook 2003 SP2 and Outlook 2007 SP1 do make this request, but they depend on the request failing.
+<7> Section 3.1.4.1: Outlook 2003 SP2 and Outlook 2007 SP1 do make this request, but they depend on the request failing.

-Section 3.1.4.2: Neither Outlook 2003 SP2 nor Outlook 2007 SP1 includes the ReplaceRows flag in the RopModifyPermissions request buffer.
+<8> Section 3.1.4.2: Neither Microsoft Outlook 2003 SP2 nor Outlook 2007 SP1 includes the ReplaceRows flag in the RopModifyPermissions request buffer.